Calories Burned Walking Calculator

 As you can see from the table, within each category, there is a range of MET values.
 If you refer to the compendium, this is due to the fact that you can increase your calorie expenditure by increasing the intensity of each walking activity.

 Curious to know how far you’ve walked?
-Try our steps to distance calculator to find out!
+Try our steps to miles calculator to find out!

 For example, climbing hills with no load has a MET value of 6.3.
 However, climbing hills with a 42+ pound load has a MET value of 9.0.